gelndjj/Brute_pass/README.md

 * Once typed, the program attempts to find out the password.
 * The program gets started again indefinitely till you either close it or type Ctrl + C
 * Once finished, you'll be shown how long it took to find out the password, how many combinations have been analyzed.
 * These informations will be saved automatically into a log file called "results_log.txt".
-It will be located where the program is.
+   It will be located where the program is (screenshot 3).
-* The log file will keeep informations even if the program is closed and started again.
+* The log file will keeep informations even if the program is closed and started again (screenshot 4).

 ### WHAT IF... you type a password that takes hours,  weeks, months or maybe more to be found out.
 * Close the soft by pressing Ctrl + C after having seen how long it might take to find out the password.